-Nationally and internationally, we advocate for children’s rights, including child-sensitive and inclusive social protection for all and adequate support for vulnerable families.
+Nationally and internationally, we advocate for children’s rights, including child-sensitive and inclusive social protection for all and adequate support for families at risk of breaking down.

 Goal 4 – Ensure quality education for all

 Every child and young person has a right to quality education, regardless of their background.
-Globally, some 263 million children between the ages of 6 and 17 were out of school in 2015 .
+Globally, some 258 million children of primary and secondary school age were out of school in 2018.
 Children and young people without parental care or in emergency situations often face additional challenges when trying to access educational opportunities.

 Every child and young person receiving support from SOS Children’s Villages is helped to access education – from nursery school right up to vocational training or university.
-From early on, we work to provide child-centred education in inclusive learning environments to help develop each child’s or young person’s skills and capabilities.
+We work to provide child-centred education in inclusive learning environments and focus on the child as a resourceful individual with unique skills and capabilities.

 Through partnerships and advocacy, we strengthen public education, and we empower communities and parents to develop educational programmes and support.
 During humanitarian emergencies, we offer safe places where children can learn and play.